-Tell us about the story and why it’s a good fit for one of our podcasts.
+Have a listen to our podcasts and if you think you have story that would make a great fit for one of our shows, pitch us.
 The pitch doesn’t need to be elaborate or long, but we need to get a sense of the story and who the central characters are going to be.

 Send pitches to firstname.lastname@example.org.
 Note in the subject line which show you think the pitch would be best suited to.

 The treatment is a couple of paragraphs and needs to give us a good sense of the shape of the story.
 We want to know things like…

 Once we green-light a treatment, we’ve engaged you to work on the story.
 We’ll assign a producer who will work with you through production.
 They’ll be your main point of contact.

 Please note: before moving forward to production, we will require you to sign a contract outlining our working relationship, statement of work and rights ownership.

 As well, we’ll get your direct deposit payment details so that when the work is done and invoiced, we can pay you quickly.